-You’ll want to find a freelance bookkeeper who has experience working with businesses like yours.
+You’ll want to find a freelance bookkeeper who has experience working with ecommerce businesses like yours.
 And of course, one who has solid reviews.

 Keep in mind that any freelancer you hire is just one individual, with multiple clients.
 Your bookkeeper may not be available 24/7 to answer your questions, and you could face occasional downtime due to illness, personal leave, or holidays.

 If you’d like a full exploration of how a bookkeeper can help you, check out our guide, What Does a Bookkeeper Actually Do?

 Hiring an online bookkeeper, like Bench

 Bench (that’s us) charges a flat rate per month.
 There’s no hidden fees or extra month-end hourly costs based on how many expenses your business has.
 The more expenses, the more bookkeeping work there is to do.

 With Bench, you get a team of bookkeepers who do your bookkeeping for you, and simple software to keep tabs on your finances.
 If you have a question about your books, you can message your bookkeeper any time through the Bench app.

 We automatically import transactions from your bank or credit card accounts, and use it to categorize your expenses.
 Your bookkeeping team generates financial reports for your business at the end of every month.
 At the end of the year, you get a financial package that gives you everything your accountant needs to file your taxes.

 In addition to your monthly bookkeeping, Bench can also file your federal and state income taxes for you.
 Your IRS compliant financial records are collected by your Bench tax coordinator and passed to a Tax Professional at our trusted partner Taxfyle, to get your taxes filed on time, every time.